ninedotnine/danso.ca/music/studio_policy.md

 ### What to expect

-* I do not, in general, teach music that is under copyright, because I believe this to be unethical.
+* I do not, in general, teach music that is under copyright (in Canada), because I believe this to be unethical.
 While of course I will not stifle a student with a passion for a certain composition, I will never assign to a student a work that they cannot study or redistribute freely.

 * I do not, in general, teach music of a religious or political nature, because I believe this to be unethical.
 Some of this music is beautiful, but there is a vast repertoire of great piano music available without it.